passiv/snaptrade-sdks/sdks/java/docs/TransactionsAndReportingApi.md

 Get performance information for a specific timeframe

 Returns performance information (contributions, dividends, rate of return, etc) for a specific timeframe.
-Total Equity Timeframe and Rate of Returns are experimental and should not be trusted to be 100% accurate
+Please note that Total Equity Timeframe and Rate of Returns are experimental features.
+Please contact support@snaptrade.com if you notice any inconsistencies.

 ### Example
 ```java